alg-bioinfo/alg-bioinfo/README.md

 ### Hi there 👋🏾!

-- 🌱 I’m currently crafting ML models for variant pathogenicity in humans
-- 👯 I’m looking to collaborate on bioinformatic research projects!
-- 🤔 I’m looking for undergraduate research opportunities and internships
+- 🌱 I’m currently working on a project at UF Health to develop a cancer genomics database to facilitate the translational use of artificial intelligence in clinical research.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/arlen-gyden/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy reading manga!
+- ⚡ Fun fact: I enjoy swimming in my free time!